robertvi/temp_guides/jupyter-docker.md

 ```

 When the container starts running it will show some links.
 Open Firefox ('Activities', then Search 'Firefox') and navigate to the link that looks something like `http://localhost:8888/lab?token=...` or `http://127.0.0.1:8888/lab?token=...`.

+Once done using it, the container can be stopped by going to the terminal window you started it from and hitting `CTRL-C`.